Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Meta-Analysis

 \subsection{When Do Users Disagree with Explanations}

-We manually analyze the free-form responses provided by the users as their decision rationales.
-We first categorize these rationales in each condition and perform manual coding to quantitatively measure the frequency of each category of rationales.
-We analyze in what cases would users choose to disagree with the answers given by ChatGPT, and we break it down into the following two questions:
+We manually analyze the free-form decision rationales provided by users to understand when they would disagree with ChatGPT.

-(1) \textbf{How do users make the correct decision when the explanations are wrong?} \begin{itemize*} \item In the \texttt{Explanation} condition, most users rely on \textbf{self-contradiction} in the ChatGPT explanations ($40.7\%$).
+\paragraph{(1) \textbf{How do users make the correct decision when the explanations are wrong?} } \begin{itemize*} \item In \texttt{Explanation}, most users rely on \textbf{self-contradiction} ($40.7\%$).
 For example, given the true claim \textit{``Charles Evans Hughes shuffled off this mortal coil in Massachusetts, and then was taken to New York to be submerged in soil.''}, ChatGPT generates the explanation {\textit{``The claim is false.
 According to the information provided, Hughes died in Osterville, Massachusetts, and was interred at Woodlawn Cemetery in the Bronx, New York City.''}} where the explanation actually supports the claim despite it saying the claim is false.
-Users did manage to catch this: \textit{``The explanation sounds like it's actually agreeing with the claim.''} and made the correct judgment.

-\item In the \texttt{Retrieval + Explanation} condition, users mostly rely on information from retrieved passages ($63.5\%$) and occasionally based on ChatGPT's self-contradiction ($15.9\%$), e.g., users responded \textit{``I made the judgment by summarizing the highlighted areas in the passages.''} \end{itemize*}
+Users caught this: \textit{``The explanation sounds like it's actually agreeing with the claim.''} and made the correct judgment. \item In the \texttt{Retrieval + Explanation} condition, users mostly rely on information from retrieved passages ($63.5\%$) and occasionally based on ChatGPT's self-contradiction ($15.9\%$), e.g., users responded \textit{``I made the judgment by summarizing the highlighted areas in the passages.''}~\footnote{We implemented keyword highlighting on the interface as shown in Figure~\ref{fig:interface}.} \end{itemize*} The remaining less common cases are mostly based on personal knowledge or guesses.